Kurdistan Workers' Party claims deadly Ankara attack – DW – 10/25/2024

 "The act of sacrifice at TAI campus in Ankara at around 15:30 local time on Wednesday was carried out by a team of the immortals battalion" of the PKK, it said on Telegram, referring to Turkish Aerospace Industries.

-Previously, the Turkish government says it had proof the PKK was responsible for the attack.
+Previously, the Turkish government says it had proof the PKK was responsible while President Recep Tayyip Erdogan said the attack targeted "the survival of our country."

 The PKK is regarded as a terror group by Turkey, the United States and the European Union.